 Other simple things to mention are, the connections to the light strips, extension cables and

 controller are made so they can only be plugged in the correct direction.
 When you give them a

 look you can see how they snap together.
 There is a small friction ramp that slides

 into a notch on the top of the other connector.
-When these are connected together, the 3
+When these are connected, the 3

-force to get these connections to lock together, please make sure you have not bent any of the pins
+much force to get these connections to lock together, please make sure you have not bent any of the

 The power transformer is non polarized so it does not matter how the AC power cable is plugged